AEM-X/aem-sdk-setup/README.md

 quickstart JARs.
 If `start_author.sh` or `start_publish.sh` exist in the working directory they are copied into the respective instance folders for convenience.

-If the ZIP files reside elsewhere you can provide the location using the `-d` or `--directory` flag.
-Generated files are placed in an `output/` directory by default which can be changed with the `-o`/`--output` flag:
+If you want to use different locations you can override the defaults with the `-d`/`--directory` flag and the `-o`/`--output` flag.
+By default the command reads from `setup/input` and writes the instance to `setup/output`:

 ```bash
 aem-sdk-setup --directory /path/to/zips --output ./result